-Infrared grilling means your food will retain up to 35% more of its own natural juices, which produces incredibly tender and juicy results.
+Infrared grilling means your food will retain up to 35% more of its natural juices, producing tender and juicy results.

-- Energy Efficient: Compared to traditional gas grills, infrared grills burn less gas to reach the same temperature, saving you money on fuel.
+Compared to traditional gas grills, infrared grills burn less gas to reach the same temperature, saving you money.

 Types of Infrared Burner Systems